 - Use the

-- Produce a listing of files that contain a particular string.
+- Produce a list of files that contain a particular string.

-grepto find the the information, including adding options or commands to get the right result.
+grepto find the information, including adding options or commands to get the right result.

 - Use the